epfl-ada/ada-2020-project-milestone-p3-p3_adache/README.md

 ## Research question
 A list of research questions you would like to address during the project.

-- Wich Google Trends key-words should we use in our model
+- Which Google Trends key-words should we use in our model
 - Which models should we explore?

 ## Proposed dataset